JeffHeck/SchoolDataProject/pagesManual/LeviesReport/report_levies_20250211.md

 permalink: report_levies_20250211
 ---

-Last updated: January 9th, 2025
+Last updated: January 13th, 2025

 As analyses are completed, summary results will be provided on this page.

 ## Contents
 - Summary
     - Overview
+    - Local voters' pamphlet (LVP) statistics
 - Bond summary
     - Total bond cost to local taxpayers
 	- Total bond cost to owners of properties with 2024 assessed values of $500,000